charan21042005/dsa-journey/01_Logic_Building_Problems/02_Maths_and_Logic/README.md

 > This table is updated regularly as I solve new Maths & Logic problems.
 > Each solution file is clickable and opens the corresponding `.cpp` file directly.

+## 📋 Daily Practice Tracker – Maths & Logic Problems

+> This table is updated at the end of each practice day.
+> Each solution includes:

+> - GFG-accepted method
+> - Multiple alternative approaches (commented)
+> - One full standalone C++ program for local practice

 | No. | Problem Name | Difficulty | Platform | Problem Link | Solution |
 |----:|--------------|------------|----------|--------------|----------|
 | 1 | Odd or Even | 🟢 Easy | GeeksforGeeks | 🔗 [View Problem](https://www.geeksforgeeks.org/problems/odd-or-even3618/1) | 📄 [1_odd_or_even.cpp](./1_odd_or_even.cpp) |